 Another fan-favourite is the Bentley Continental GT3, its rumbling noise heard up and down the mountain as the British machine works its way around the track.
 Works team M-Sport as well as customer team Flying B Motorsport first brought the Bentleys to Bathurst in 2015, instantly fighting for the win and stealing the fans’ hearts, eventually finishing fourth.
 Bentley has been a front runner ever since.

 Phoenix Racing has a history racing Australian themed Audis.
-From the teams first victory at the Mountain in 2012 to its last appearance in 2016, the German team has always gone out of its way to show its love for this modern classic race.
+From the team’s first victory at the Mountain in 2012 to its last appearance in 2016, the Germans have always gone out of their way to show their love for this modern classic race.
 The Audi R8 LMS ultra GT3 that raced the 2015 12 Hour is still occasionally seen in its original colours at the Nürburgring doing practice laps at the hands of Johannes Stuck on Friday before VLN.

 Marc Cini is one of the longest returning drivers to the Bathurst 12 Hour.
 The Australian gentleman driver first came to Mount Panorama in 2011, racing a Porsche 997 GT3 Cup S under his own Hallmarc Racing banner.
 Switching to an Audi R8 LMS ultra GT3 in 2013, he finished a career-best 5th place.
 Cini has raced with Dean Fiore and Lee Holdsworth since 2017 and is bringing the band back together for 2020 as well.
 As per usual, their Audi R8 LMS GT3 will be run by Melbourne Performance Centre.

 Photos by Stuart Bowling.